Q: What ages do you teach?

 Q: What weeks are scheduled for lessons?

-Q: What is different about your piano studio?
+Q: What is different about your music studio?

 Q: Will my child have the opportunity to perform at recitals?